jsncmgs1/spotify_ex/README.md

   end
 end
 ```
 **TODO:** Client credentials flow and Implicit grant flow examples.
+The good
-The good news is they are much simpler than the Authorization flows.
+news is they are much simpler than the Authorization flows.
+The better news is
+they're already possible with provided given above.